WEATHER ALERT RADIOS

 Step 2 - Programming county and time.

-NOAA Weather Radio (NWR) service to a county depends on reliable signal reception, which typically extends in about a 40 mile radius from the transmitter, assuming level terrain.
+NOAA Weather Radio (NWR) service to a county depends on reliable signal reception, which typically extends in a 40 mile radius from the transmitter, assuming level terrain.
 Counties without NWR coverage or partial NWR coverage will be so indicated.
-You may go directly to your corresponding state or territory below and locate your county name and Specific Area Message Encoding (SAME) code; NWR transmitter frequency, call sign and power:
+You may go directly to your corresponding state or territory below and locate your county name and Specific Area Message Encoding (SAME) code; NWR transmitter frquency, call sign and power: